frnhr/django-concurrenflict/README.md

 Add screenshots to README

+Option to use sessions storage instead of json field.

 Test against Django 1.7a

 Feature for django-admin: AJAX notice when two users are editing the same object